nunesmatheus/magic-deploy/README.md

 - Script to add SSH public key to pod
 - ~Support multiple applications deploy with one builder pod~
 - Shrink Dockerfile using lighter image
+- Support custom before and after deploy commands, as well as the actual deploy command

 ## Upcoming general improvements
 - Halt hook execution upon any failure